hendersonn/cleanboot/README.md

 # cleanboot
-Bash script for displaying Linux kernels in Ubuntu
+Bash script for displaying Linux kernels in Ubuntu for reference when deleting old kernels